top of page

 • Date labels on food packaging did not exist before the 1970s.

 So foods are usually safe to consume even after their expiration date.
 For instance, dry pasta is edible for two years after expiration, peanut butter for up to six months, and chips for around two months.
-It is a good practice to avoid purchasing food in excess and storing it for extended periods.
+Avoid purchasing food in excess and storing it for extended periods.
 However, the next time you find an item nearing its expiration date, think twice before discarding it.

 bottom of page